-While you are in the area, make sure to stop at the Szechecnyi Thermal Baths, it is one of the 80 thermal baths in the city.
+While you are in the area, make sure to stop at one of the more visually stunning sights in all of Budapest, the Szechecnyi Thermal Baths.
+It is one of the 80 thermal baths in the city.
 It is one of the largest and most photographed bath complexes in Europe.
 It has 21 pools and a colorful and interesting architecture that makes any photographer speechless.

 The baths themselves are the perfect relaxing break for all your hard work taking awesome photos.
 To see the baths even if you do not want to use the pools you still have to pay the entrance fee.
 If you want to go strictly for a relaxing time, I would recommend to visit any of the smaller baths.
 If you are on the hunt for the best Instagram spot in Budapest, then you must visit Széchenyi.
 Skip the line and buy your tickets to the Széchenyi Spa here.

 ➳ Tip: Make sure to go upstairs to get more of a bird’s-eye-view and try to go as early as possible to avoid the massive crowds.